UnityMark/Netcode-Facepunch-UnityLobby/README.md

 2. Open Unity -> Window -> Package Manager -> Plus (Figure) -> Add package from disk.
 3. Select the file path: multiplayer-community-contributions-main\Transports\com.community.netcode.transport.facepunch\package.json.

-## Discription for classes
-### GameNetworkManager.cs
-**GameNetworkManager.cs** -> is manager for Netcode Facepunch.
-Functions:
-- Creating a lobby
-- Connection to the lobby upon steam request
-- Connect to the lobby by ID
-- Disconnect from the lobby
+# Information on how the lobby works
 ### NetworkTransmission.cs
 **NetworkTransmission.cs** -> This is the transfer of data between the server and clients.
 Synchronizes the client and server.
 It works on the principle from Server to Clients.
 When the Client connects, it calls the Server method when connecting, thereby data will be taken from the Server and transmitted to clients.
 The picture shows how it works and how methods are called:

 ![alt text](Transmission.png)

+**GameNetworkManager.cs** -> is manager for Netcode Facepunch.

+Functions:
+- Creating a lobby
+- Connection to the lobby upon steam request
+- Connect to the lobby by ID
+- Disconnect from the lobby

 **Methods that call ServerRPC in GameNetworkManager.cs.**